dcc-cc3002/final-reality-java-Nc-Maxt/README.md

 part of the requerimets yet, and since there's still no methods that requires that separation it only be usefull in this part.

+This part concludes with the erradication of WeaponTypes and Weapon Classes.
+When i ended this changes in the Weapon part, i started to read an analyze the Characters code and it´s implementations